Security-Onion-Solutions/securityonion-docs/assistant.rst

 Security Onion now supports local models through any OpenAI-compatible endpoint.
 Because the assistant relies on large context windows, the minimum recommended context length is 128k tokens.
 The following open-source models have been tested with OnionAI:

-- **GPT OSS 120B** -- Fast inference but limited to a 128k context window.
+- **GPT OSS 120B** -- (US) Fast inference but limited to a 128k context window.
 Accuracy is fair.
-- **Kimi 2.5** -- A capable model with average accuracy and a 256k context window sufficient for most tasks.
+- **Kimi 2.5** -- (China) A capable model with average accuracy and a 256k context window sufficient for most tasks.
 Note that this model requires significant VRAM to maintain performance.
-- **GLM 5** -- Average accuracy with a 200k context window.
+- **GLM 5** -- (China) Average accuracy with a 200k context window.
-- **Qwen 3.5** -- Average accuracy with a 200k context window.
+- **Qwen 3.5** -- (China) Average accuracy with a 200k context window.

 .. note::